 Students who have earned a bachelor's degree at an accredited, domestic American university or college and desire a second bachelor's degree reflecting in-depth study in a discipline other than that of their first degree may enroll upon completion of application requirements.
 Courses from a previous degree will be evaluated on a course by course basis and may be used to fulfill graduation requirements.
 Students must meet all Juniata graduation requirements, fulfill the department requirements within the new discipline, and observe the College residency requirement.
 International students who desire a second degree will be evaluated individually for their candidacy.
 For further information, contact the Enrollment Center.

 Citizens who are 60 years of age or older may take courses on a part-time basis.

 High School Student Programs

-Juniata continues to support what was known as Dual Enrollment for high school students in our non-degree visiting student program for Huntingdon County and the surrounding area.
-In the interest of promoting a positive post secondary experience, students with junior or senior high school standing can study a course per semester (maximum of 4) with support signatures from their guidance counselors and/or instructional supervisor.
+Juniata continues to support what was previously known as Dual Enrollment for high school students in our non-degree visiting student program for Huntingdon County and the surrounding area.
+In the interest of promoting a positive post secondary experience, students with junior or senior in high school can study a course per semester (maximum of 4) with supporting signatures from their guidance counselors and/or instructional supervisor.
 Please note that the student must demonstrate a readiness based on the student’s ability to be successful.